CFC Appliance Recycling and Recovery Practices

 are specified in EPA regulations.

-Technician certification is required by November 14, 1994.
+Technician certification is required.
 Certification is provided only through EPA-approved technician certification training programs.
 Certification category depends on appliance size and refrigerant type.

 The use or operation of CFC recycling equipment is subject to registration of equipment with the EPA.
 Release of greater than 100 pounds of CFC 12 and CFC 113 within a 24 hour period must be reported to MDE, EPA, and the National Response Center.